humblescientist/humblescientist.github.io/_posts/2020-10-18-coronavirus_origins.md

 ### WIV pre Covid-19 outbreak

-This is a key period during which a significant ammount of novel coronavirus research was conducted at the WIV.
+This is a key period during which a significant amount of novel coronavirus research was conducted at the WIV.

 End 2014.
 [Wuhan Institute of Virology](https://en.wikipedia.org/wiki/Wuhan_Institute_of_Virology), [(WIV)](https://www.nature.com/news/inside-the-chinese-lab-poised-to-study-world-s-most-dangerous-pathogens-1.21487) , mainland China's first biosafety level 4 (BSL–4) laboratory opened.
-Located in Jiangxia District, Wuhan, Hubei, the institute has been an active research centre for the study of coronaviruses, and is a world leader in their study.
+Located in Jiangxia District, Wuhan, Hubei, the institute has been an active research center for the study of coronaviruses, and is a world leader in their study.

 2015 [Bat origin of human coronaviruses](https://virologyj.biomedcentral.com/track/pdf/10.1186/s12985-015-0422-1) by Hu et al. (incl.
 Zhengli Shi)

 9th November 2015.
 [A SARS-like cluster of circulating bat coronaviruses shows potential for human emergence](https://www.nature.com/articles/nm.3985) by Menacheny V.D. et al. (incl.
 Zhengli Shi).
 "Using the SARS-CoV reverse genetics system 2, we generated and characterized a chimeric virus expressing the spike of bat coronavirus SHC014 in a mouse-adapted SARS-CoV backbone"

 12th November 2015.
 [Engineered bat virus stirs debate over risky research](https://www.nature.com/news/engineered-bat-virus-stirs-debate-over-risky-research-1.18787) by Butler D. The author briefly discusses the research by Menacheny V.D. et al. (incl.
-Zhengli Shi) cited above and notes concers from the scientific community "Simon Wain-Hobson, a virologist at the Pasteur Institute in Paris, points out that the researchers have created a novel virus that grows remarkably well in human cells.
+Zhengli Shi) cited above and notes concerns from the scientific community "Simon Wain-Hobson, a virologist at the Pasteur Institute in Paris, points out that the researchers have created a novel virus that grows remarkably well in human cells.
 If the virus escaped, nobody could predict the trajectory,”

 February 2016.
 [Coexistence of multiple coronaviruses in several bat colonies in an abandoned mineshaft](https://www.virosin.org/fileZGBDX/journal/article/vs/2016/1/PDF/VS12250-016-3713-9.pdf) paper published by Dr. Zhengli Shi's team.
 This paper includes details of the RaBtCoV/4991 betacoronavirus sequence.
 Only a 440-bp segment of RdRp of the RaBtCoV/4991 coronavirus was sequenced, and the genome was not published.